anuragsingh2207/multicloud-terraform/README.md

 # terraform_repo
-This repo contains terraform files for AWS and OCI providers.
+This repo contains terraform files for AWS, GCP and OCI providers.